Cabinet of the Netherlands

 The cabinet of the Netherlands (Nederlands kabinet) is the main executive body of the Netherlands.
-The current cabinet of the Netherlands is the Schoof cabinet, which has been in office since 2 July 2024.
-It is headed by Prime Minister Dick Schoof.
+The current cabinet of the Netherlands is the Jetten cabinet, which has been in office since 23 February 2026.
+It is headed by Prime Minister Rob Jetten.

 Composition and role

 The Hague's Binnenhof.
 The Ministry of General Affairs, where the Council of Ministers meets every Friday, is in the centre.

 The cabinet consists of the ministers and state secretaries, and is led by the prime minister.

 Pursuant to article 44 of the Constitution, each ministry is headed by a minister.
 In this capacity, the minister is responsible for the civil service of his or her own ministry, and can issue orders and instructions, as well as guidelines and policy rules for the performance of statutory and administrative tasks.
 In this context, the minister also has legal prerogatives with regard to civil servants, such as appointment and dismissal.
 Furthermore, the minister is responsible for managing the ministry's budget.
 Ministers without portfolio can also be appointed.
 These ministers do not head a ministry, but are responsible for a policy area within a ministry.
 For example, the Ministry of Foreign Affairs is headed by the Minister of Foreign Affairs, but there is also a Minister for Foreign Trade and Development Aid placed in the same ministry.

 All ministers, including ministers without portfolio, together constitute the Council of Ministers.
 Article 45 of the Constitution states that the Council of Ministers "deliberates and decides on general government policy and promotes the unity of that policy."
 For this purpose, it meets every Friday in the Trêveszaal in the Binnenhof, under the chairmanship of the prime minister or a deputy prime minister.
 In these confidential meetings, possible differences of opinion between ministers are settled so that the Council of Ministers can take decisions collectively and present a unified position to parliament, in line with the principle of cabinet collective responsibility.
 Typically, a good deal of effort is put into reaching relative consensus on any decision.
 A process of voting within the Council does exist, but is hardly ever used.